38 Fantastic Moss Terrarium Ideas You Can Have At Home

 To craft your terrarium, you will need:

-• Light to Shade in the spot the terrarium will live.
+- Light to Shade in the spot where the terrarium will live.

 Next, place your soil.
 Remember to add shape to create visual interest.
-Lastly, place your moss, it does not have to fill the top layer, leaving some soil uncovered gives a focal spot, and room for your plants to grow.
+Lastly, place your moss; it does not have to fill the top layer, leaving some soil uncovered, giving your plants a focal spot and room to grow.

 Here's a post about hair cap moss for your garden maybe you'll find it interesting!